 The dishwasher is my friend.
 I put just about everything in that puppy and it magically reappears sparkling clean.
 The key phrase is, “just about.”
 There are some items that still require hand washing: crystal, fine china, and any flatware you want to keep looking new (sterling, silver-plate or even stainless).
 Hand washing means hand drying, and for the very best look for your very best tableware, hand drying should be done with a lightweight cotton cloth that can both dry and add a bit of finishing polish.
-These quick and easy drying towels are made from a single weight gauze bound with traditional quilting cotton.
-We used Swaddle Gauze by Cloud 9 Fabrics from their Tout Petit collection.
+Our quick and easy drying towels are made from a single weight gauze bound with traditional quilting cotton.
+We originally used Swaddle Gauze by Cloud 9 Fabrics from their Tout Petit collection.
 It was the perfect weight, and big bonus: so pretty!

 The construction steps for these towels are super simple.
 You could make several in a single afternoon as a lovely housewarming or wedding gift, adding them to a set of goblets and a bottle of wine.

 Since the cloths will be laundered regularly, you’ll want to pre-wash both fabrics.
 Don’t wash and dry the fabric or the finished towels with fabric softeners, highly scented detergents or dryer sheets.
 Softeners can leave a residue, and synthetic fragrances can actually leave a smell that will interfere with wine and other spirits.
 For more tips on pre-washing, check out our full tutorial.

 We added a handy hanging loop at the back of each of our towels so they can hang to air dry in between rounds of dishes.